tommyettinger/textratypist/README.md

 information entirely.
-Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value), as well as the width and height of glyphs (these are useful less frequently, and are mostly used by distance field fonts).
+Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value), as well as the width and height of glyphs (these are useful less frequently, but can be helpful to stretch or squash a font).
+It may take some tweaking to get a Font made from a BitmapFont to line up correctly with other widgets.
+You also may need to adjust the offsetX, offsetY, and maybe xAdvance parameters if you load an atlas (such as with `addEmoji()` or `addGameIcons()`), and the adjustments may be quite different for a Font made from a BitmapFont vs. a Font made directly from a .fnt file.

 If you load text from a file and display it, you can sometimes get different results from creating that text in code, or loading it on a different machine.
 This should only happen if the file actually is different -- that is, the files' line